 - 2017 Fall

-Food and Beverage $52 per day
+Food & Beverage $52 per day

 Average per day.
 We ate out 10 times.
 The other 35 meals we ate in camp.